 The tent had a familiar layout.
-Along the walls of the tent were small, narrow tables stacked with radios and documents.
-A large, long table occupied the center.
-It was covered with a large map with locations marked with numerous words, circles, and Xs.
+Along its walls were small, narrow tables stacked with radios and documents.
+A larger, longer table occupied its center.
+The table was covered with a large map with points of interest marked with words, circles, and X’s.
 A man stood by this table staring down at the map.

 Major Ersatz.
 Ersatz was a heavyset man with a receding, graying hairline, and deep black eyes.
 The Capricornian cold had reddened his cheeks and forehead but had yet to freeze off his seemingly constant smile.
 His medals gleamed at the front of his uniform.

 “Sir.”
-The Captain cleared his throat as he came to a stop in front of the table.
+The hauptmann cleared his throat as he came to a stop in front of the table.
 He paused, gesturing to Werner who stood just behind him.
-“Here is First Lieutenant Waltz.”
+“Here is Oberleutnant Waltz.”

-“Good to see you, First Lieutenant,” Ersatz said as he offered Werner his hand.
-“Your performance on this past skirmish is to be praised, and I’m glad you’ve made a recovery from your injury.”
+“Good to see you, Oberleutnant,” Ersatz said as he offered Werner his hand.
+“Your performance on this past skirmish is praiseworthy, and I’m glad you’ve made a recovery.”

 “Thank you, sir,” Werner responded, accepting this gesture.
 He wanted to say that his accomplishments were due to the division that served under him.
 However, a soft, motherly memory whispered in the back of his mind: appearances, Werner, appearances.

-Ersatz merely smiled in response before he glanced over Werner’s shoulder at the captain.
-“If you would let me have a word in private with your Lieutenant.”
+Ersatz merely smiled before he glanced over Werner’s shoulder at the hauptmann.
+“If you would let me have a word in private with your oberleutnant.”

-The Captain glanced at Werner before nodding and departing.
+The hauptmann glanced at Werner before nodding and departing.

-“I hear that they’ve been calling you ‘Cold Eye’ out here.
-In part due to your accuracy with your conductor and your complete lack of hesitation.
-They even say you’ve never missed a mark,” Ersatz mused once the Captain had left.
+“I hear that they’ve been calling you Kaltes Auge—’Cold Eye’—out here… in part due to your accuracy with your conductor and your complete lack of hesitation.
+They even say you’ve never missed a mark,” Ersatz mused once the hauptmann had left.
 He stroked his beard.
 “That’s something to be proud of, Werner.”

-“I received word that there has been trouble with the Watch, sir,” Werner said.
+“I received word that there’s been trouble with the Watch, sir,” Werner said.

 “Yes, so I’ve heard as well.”
 Ersatz sighed.
 “There seems to be outside intervention.
 No one knows who ordered it.
 It’s quite unfortunate… however, the damage has been done as expected.”

 “But you needn’t worry yourself over that at the moment.”
 Ersatz leaned forward onto the table.
 He tapped at a town that was marked on the map.
-A town that bordered their country and Aquarius.
+It bordered their country and Aquarius.
 “As we anticipated, the Ophiuchians have caught word of our conflict with the Aquarians.
 They’ve sent down peacekeepers to handle the dispute.
 Knowing them, they’ll surely side with the Aquarians.”

 Ersatz slammed his fist against the table.
 It was an abrupt action, but Werner did not allow himself to flinch.